intellltech/interview-QA/readme.md

 65. ### What is a sandwich attack?

 The sandwich attack is a form of front-running that targets decentralized finance protocols and services.
-It leverages the unique characteristics of DeFi to make money by manipulating crypto markets.<ui><li>The attacker identifies a potential victim transaction.</li><li>The attacker moves to send a buy transaction for the same asset pair which will fill before the user’s transaction.</li><li>This attacker transaction shifts the liquidity pool composition, resulting in the available exchange rates for subsequent transactions being different from that which was originally shown to other users whose transactions have not yet been executed.</li><li>Once the victim swap completes at the unfavorable exchange rate, the attacker follows up with a sell transaction for the asset pair which locks in their profit.</li><li>This second transaction �kruns’ the victim, completing the sandwich.</li></ui>
+It leverages the unique characteristics of DeFi to make money by manipulating crypto markets.<ui><li>The attacker identifies a potential victim transaction.</li><li>The attacker moves to send a buy transaction for the same asset pair which will fill before the user's transaction.</li><li>This attacker transaction shifts the liquidity pool composition, resulting in the available exchange rates for subsequent transactions being different from that which was originally shown to other users whose transactions have not yet been executed.</li><li>Once the victim swap completes at the unfavorable exchange rate, the attacker follows up with a sell transaction for the asset pair which locks in their profit.</li><li>This second transaction �kruns' the victim, completing the sandwich.</li></ui>
     **[⬆ Back to Top](#questions)**

 66. ### What is ERC165 used for?